 He has been the Vice Chairperson of the South African Society of Clinical Psychologists.
 He served as executive member of the Education, Training and Credentialing Committee of the Professional Board for Psychology in the Health Professions Council of South Africa (HPCSA) One of his tasks was to inspect hospital clinical training programs for quality assurance.
 He also served on the Committee of Preliminary Disciplinary Enquiry of the HPCSA, tasked with investigating ethical violations by Psychologists.

-He has been consultant Clinical Psychologist for companies such as BP (South Africa), BP (Africa) Medscheme, Computicket, Telkom, the Gauteng Dept. of Education Senior Management Team, and the South African Parliament.
-For BP(Africa) he was tasked with developing and setting up in house employee counselling centers (called ‘Listening Posts’) in Zimbabwe, Malawi and Tanzania.
+He has been consultant Clinical Psychologist for companies such as BP (South Africa), BP (Africa) Medscheme, Computicket, Telkom, the Gauteng Dept. of Education Senior Management Team and the South African Parliament.
+For BP(Africa) he was tasked with developing and setting up in house employee counselling centres (called ‘Listening Posts’) in Zimbabwe, Malawi and Tanzania.
 This included training selected staff in basic and advanced counselling skills.